 Growing up in Central Australia, Eastern Arrernte woman Shona Reid wanted to be a truck driver… then a psychologist.
-She believes she has found the middle ground in her role as Executive Director at Reconciliation SA.
+She believes she has found the middle ground in her role as CEO at Reconciliation SA.

 ‘By driving change for a reconciled and just South Australia, I think I might have found a happy medium,’ says Shona (BBehavSc ’00), who has devoted her professional and personal life to the advancement of Aboriginal children, young people, families and communities.